Sony A6300 versus Nikon D5300

 The physical size and weight of the Sony A6300 and the Nikon D5300 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A6300 – represents the basis or 100 percent across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A6300 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is considerably larger (52 percent) than the Sony A6300.
 Moreover, the D5300 is markedly heavier (19 percent) than the A6300.
 It is worth mentioning in this context that the A6300 is splash and dust resistant, while the D5300 does not feature any corresponding weather-sealing.